 Allow them to explore

 One of the most important parenting tips is to take off the pressure from your children and just allow them to explore different activities a little bit.
-They might take a while to explore and try different things in order to find the one they love.
+They might take a while to explore and try different things to find the one they love.
 This stage of exploration should be encouraged because it allows them to figure out what they enjoy for themselves.

 Keep in mind, that for your children to uncover their strengths (and passions) they should have a range of experiences over the years.
 And this is not limited to extracurricular activities at school, but activities at home and with different children of different age groups too.
 Do what you can do help your children to become inspired.